-- A specific security assessment report. - A letter from the owner or operator certifying which ASP is being used, and that the facility or vessel is in full compliance with that program. - A COTP letter specifically authorizing the facility to operate.
+- A specific security assessment report. - A letter from the owner or operator certifying which ASP is being used, and that the facility or vessel is in full compliance with that program.

 Foreign Vessels:

 For foreign vessels not subject to SOLAS Chapter XI, the inspector may verify the following: